-Feral Animal Attractants

-The primary attraction for feral animals at the SICTL terminal is the opportunity of food present as discarded litter or in rubbish collection areas.

-- The noise wall along the Northern boundary of the terminal acts as a separation fence - control of waste collection areas to discourage feral animals picking at waste; - the use of covered or closed bins so that feral animals cannot pick food scraps opportunistically; - education of SICTL employees, contractors and visitors through inductions and toolbox talks on feral animal feeding, waste management and housekeeping - surveillance of poor housekeeping by all SICTL employees; - waste management control through the installation of adequate waste bins.
+Operational Impact Operational Control Measures Feral Animal Attractants The primary attraction for feral animals at the SICTL terminal is the opportunity of food present as discarded litter or in • The noise wall along the Northern boundary of the terminal acts as a separation fence rubbish collection areas. control of waste collection areas to discourage feral animals picking at waste; the use of covered or closed bins so that feral animals cannot pick food scraps opportunistically; education of SICTL employees, contractors and visitors through inductions and toolbox talks on feral animal feeding, waste management and housekeeping surveillance of poor housekeeping by all SICTL employees; • waste management control through the installation of adequate waste bins.
 SICTL will engage specialist pest control contractors following consultation with OEH, DPI Fisheries, Local Land Services, NSW Ports, the Port Authority of NSW, local council and Sydney Airport.

-The following methods will be considered:

-- Baiting/poisoning;

-- Trapping (soft jaw trapping);

-- Netting or waste collection areas;

-- den fumigation;

-- use of trained predators;

-- biological control, and

-- exclusion fencing

-Pest Controls at the terminal

-Pests may be attracted to the terminal due to the presence of any discarded litter or in rubbish collection areas.

-Pests may also nest in guiet areas of the terminal, or during seasonal nesting periods.

-Pest management programs will be tailored to the type and scale of feral animal problem and will vary.
-The application of pesticides will generally be undertaken by licensed contractors.
+The following methods will be considered: Baiting/ poisoning; Trapping (soft jaw trapping); Netting or waste collection areas; den fumigation; use of trained predators; biological control, and exclusion fencing Pest Controls at the terminal Pests may be attracted to the terminal due to the presence of any discarded litter or in rubbish collection areas. and scale of feral animal problem and will vary.
+The application of pesticides will generally be undertaken by Pests may also nest in quiet areas of the terminal, or during seasonal nesting periods. licensed contractors.
 SICTL will manages these contractors to ensure their work complies with the regulations set by the EPA and is managed in accordance with the EPA's Pesticide Control Orders including any notification or training requirements.
 The SICTL Environmental Engineer may interface with and coordinate the SICTL pest management program